No Language is an Island: Unifying Chinese and English in Financial Large Language Models, Instruction Data, and Benchmarks: Method

-Based on ICE-FIND, we design our bilingual multi-task evaluation benchmark, ICE-FLARE.
-The existing benchmarks ([1] FLARE~\citep{xie2023pixiu}, [2] CFBenchmark~\citep{lei2023cfbenchmark}, [3] FinCUGE~\citep{chen2023disc}, [4] FLUE~\citep{shah2022flue}, [5] Fineval~\citep{zhang2023fineval}, [6] CGCE~\citep{zhang2023cgce}) compared for ICE-FLARE are listed in Table \ref{tab:eva}.
+Based on ICE-FIND, we propose the ICE-FLARE bilingual evaluation benchmark.
+ICE-FLARE can evaluate the bilingual capabilities of LLMs in the financial domain.
+The comparison of existing benchmarks ( [a] CFBenchmark~\cite{lei2023cfbenchmark}, [b] FinCUGE~\cite{chen2023disc}, [c] Fineval~\cite{zhang2023fineval}, [d] CGCE~\cite{zhang2023cgce}, [e] CFinBench~\cite{nie2024cfinbench}, [f] FLUE~\cite{shah2022flue},[g] FLARE~\cite{xie2023pixiu}, [h]FinanceBench~\cite{islam2023financebench}, [i]BizBench~\cite{koncel2023bizbench}, [j]FinBen~\cite{xie2024finben}) with ICE-FLARE is detailed in Table \ref{tab:eva}.
 Unfortunately, they are all designed exclusively for either Chinese or English.
-ICE-FLARE has highlighted its superiority over FLUE in English through FLARE ~\citep{xie2023pixiu}.
-From Table \ref{tab:eva}, it is evident that ICE-FLARE introduce bilingual capabilities, significantly surpasses these benchmarks on task diversity and data scalability.
+From Table \ref{tab:eva}, it is evident that ICE-FLARE, which introduces bilingual capabilities, significantly surpasses these benchmarks on task diversity and data scalability.
 Despite FinCUGE having a higher number of financial evaluation tasks, the difference in dataset size compared to ICE-FLARE is nearly 8 times.
 These public benchmarks have provided valuable references and inspiration for constructing the test set, making ICE-FLARE more comprehensive in terms of task coverage, metric diversity, and sample quantity.
-However, they still face challenges in evaluating the bilingual capabilities in Chinese-English and severely lack DOF tasks (such as FinDC) to test the robustness of the models.
-In conclusion, ICE-FLARE, which offers a bilingual evaluation benchmark and a more comprehensive assessment of diversity tasks, is necessary for improving performance and linguistic capabilities of bilingual FinLLMs.
+However, they still face challenges in evaluating the bilingual capabilities in Chinese-English and lack DOT tasks (e.g., FinDC, FinST, FinER) to test the generalization ability of the FinLLMs.
+In conclusion, ICE-FLARE provides a bilingual evaluation benchmark that covers a sufficient range of diversity tasks and more comprehensive measurement metrics, which is crucial for improving the performance and linguistic capabilities of FinLLMs.
+An overview of ICE-FLARE, as shown in Figure \ref{fig:map}.